RajneshB/NITCONF-Evening_batch-Group_2/Docs/README.md

 ## 1.1 Purpose

-The Program Committee section provides a smooth and easy environment for members to assign reviewers to review the papers submitted by authors.
+The purpose of this document is to specify the requirements for the Program Committee section of NITCONF which provides a smooth and easy environment for members to view the submitted papers, assign reviewers to it and finally take a decision on whether to accept or reject it.
+It also includes a login page for members to login to their account and a profile page for members to view and edit their profile.

-## 1.2 Document Conventions

-This document follows IEEE formatting requirements

 ## 1.3 Intended Audience

-This document is intended to several groups of audience members
+This document is intended to :

 1. System Designers :